MingzhenAo/Constraint-Programming/README.md

   Each of them saves all the figures and data information that are used or may be used in my thesis.
 * run_izplus.py

-  A script is used to run the izplus solver for all models.
+  A script is used to run the izplus solver for each model in the two playing modes and log the corresponding execution time.
 I separately create a script for it because izplus is based on docker.
 * run_sovlers.py

-  A script is used to run all other eight solvers except izplus for all models.
+  A script is used to run eight solvers for each model in the two playing modes and log the corresponding execution times
 * interface

   A file saves some interfaces that will be used for some solvers.
-## Formalities
+## formalities
 This file mainly saves the contracts, which describe the learning objective, project description and assessment.
-## Literature
+## literature
 In addition, many papers that I have used or might be used has been saved in the "literature".
-## Report
+## report
-This part saves my report.
+This file saves my report.